scottchiefbaker/perl-git-prompt/README.md

 perl-git-prompt
 ===============

-Git extension to show current git branch and changeset status in the prompt.
+Perl script to show current Git branch and changeset status in the prompt.

 Put the following in your `~/.bashrc`